orlp/pdqsort/readme.md

 pdqsort is designed to run in linear time for a couple of best-case patterns.
 Linear time is achieved for inputs that are in strictly ascending or descending order, only contain equal elements, or are strictly in ascending order followed by one out-of-place element.
-There are two seperate mechanisms at play to achieve this.
+There are two separate mechanisms at play to achieve this.

 For equal elements a smart partitioning scheme is used that always puts equal elements in the